GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

 <hr/>

 <details>
-<summary style="font-size:20px;font-weight:bold">When enabling FileVault or Full Disk Access, I am unable to unlock Security & Privacy preferences using my current password.</summary>
+<summary>When enabling FileVault or Full Disk Access, I am unable to unlock Security & Privacy preferences using my current password.</summary>

 This is because a new password policy has been enforced and you are required to reset your password.